-Veterans Legal Services provides excellent opportunities for both undergraduate students and law students to learn legal practice and professionalism.
+Veterans Legal Services provides excellent opportunities for law students to learn legal practice and professionalism.
 Our former students often tell us that VLS was the most meaningful part of their school experience and many of them return as pro bono attorneys following law school graduation.
 See what former VLS intern Amy Robinson said about her VLS experience here!

 Law students volunteer part-time at our legal clinics during the school year and summer.
 VLS also has a competitive full-time summer internship program.
 Law student volunteers are required to participate in our comprehensive training program and we welcome 1L, 2L, and 3L volunteers.
 Opportunities are listed immediately below.